bhopals/node-package-manager-usage/README.md

 **package-lock.json** - We use package-lock to ensure a consistent install and compatible dependencies.
 This will ignore "^" sematic rule and will install exact version which is mentioned in package.json file.
+It describes the exact tree that was generated such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.

 Difference between pacakge.json and package-lock.json: